csev/dj4e/assn/dj4e_install.md

                 tests.py
                 views.py

-Write your first view in the `mysite/polls/views.py` file:
+Write your first view in the `django_projects/mysite/polls/views.py` file:

     from django.http import HttpResponse

     def index(request):
         return HttpResponse("Hello, world.
 You're at the polls index.")

+Note: You may need to update the text of the above string to pass the autograder.

-Then create the `mysite/polls/urls.py` and put the following code into it:
+Then create the `django_projects/mysite/polls/urls.py` and put the following code into it:

     from django.urls import path